WP-for-Church/Sermon-Manager/readme.txt

 ## Changelog ##
 ### 2.9 ###
 * Improved admin area
+* Modify Books in filter to be sorted by biblical order
 * Fix series not showing up when sorted by date
-* Modify Books in filter to be sorted by biblical order
+* Fix sermons not showing correct preached date
 * Remove Error Recovery

 ### 2.8.6 ###